oskirby/logicbone/README.md

 --------

 The major features of this board include:
- * Lattice ECP5 (LFE5UM-85-8BG381)
+ * Lattice ECP5 (LFE5UM5G-45F-8BG381C)
-   - 84k LUTs and 669 kbits of distributed RAM
+   - 44k LUTs and 351 kbits of distributed RAM
-   - 3744 kbits of embedded block RAM
+   - 1944 kbits of embedded block RAM
-   - 205 IO pins
+   - 203 IO pins
-   - 156 hardware multipliers
+   - 72 hardware multipliers
    - 4 PLLs
-   - 2 dual channel 3Gbps SERDES
+   - 2 dual channel 5Gbps SERDES
  * Beaglebone Black mechanical and header compatibility.
-   - P9 is fully supported via the FPGA.
+   - P9 is fully connected to the FPGA.
+   - P8 has 32 pins connected to the FPGA.
    - 12-bit 1MSPS muxed ADC on P9 analog pins.
-   - P8 supports up to 16 high speed LVDS pairs.
  * 8Gb on-board DDR3L RAM
- * KSZ9031 Gigabit Ethernet PHY.
+ * KSZ9031 Gigabit Ethernet PHY
- * microSD card slot.
+ * microSD card slot
- * USB-C upstream facing port for power and programming.
+ * USB-C upstream facing port for power and programming
- * USB-C downstream facing port for SERDES breakout.
+ * USB-C downstream facing port with USB Superspeed support
  * M.2 E-Keyed expansion interface:
-   - Accepts connectivity options in the 2230 form factor.
+   - Accepts connectivity options in the 2230 form factor
-   - Both PCIe lanes are routed to the FPGA SERDES.
+   - Both PCIe lanes are routed to the FPGA SERDES
-   - GPIO, UART, SDIO and PCM interfaces.
+   - GPIO, UART, SDIO and PCM interfaces
- * MaxLinear MXL7704 power manager.
+ * MaxLinear MxL7704 power manager

 Work In Progress
 ----------------
-This project is still in the PCB layout phase, and changes are still being made to the design as issues are identified and resolved.
-In the meantime, we have a [schematic](logicbone.pdf) and some renders of the board that might satisfy your curiosity.
+This project has completed the PCB layout phase, and we are moving into hardware prototyping.
+While we wait for the first boards to arrive, we have a [schematic](logicbone.pdf) and some renders of the board that might satisfy your curiosity.

 We would be happy to accept any feedback and review on the design that you might be willing to provide.